markflemingtennis/tennis-blog/content/about.md

 Throughout that summer I studied the game voraciously through books, magazines, and observing and analyzing television matches.

-I additionally took every opportunity to hit all my shots against a wall, hit practice serves daily, and practice and play sets against anyone who would play with me, mostly college age former high players.
+I additionally took every opportunity to hit all my shots against a wall, hit practice serves daily, and practice and play sets against anyone who would play with me, mostly college age former high school players.

 Rewarded by my efforts I was to play first singles for my high school team my sophomore, junior, and senior seasons.